adityagupta84/Web-Design-Demo-Website/README.md

 cd your-repo-name
 Open index.html in your browser to view the website.

-## 🤔 Why This Project?
-I created this project to practice my JavaScript skills and work with DOM manipulation and local storage.
-It’s a fun way to learn and has become a handy little tool for daily productivity!

 ## 🤝 Contributing
 Feel free to fork this repository and submit pull requests if you'd like to enhance the project.